Limits to

 open to new ways of looking at the world, we think that all the evidence shows

-that Turing’s results say something deep and fundamental about the limits to
+that Turing′s results say something deep and fundamental about the limits

-material reality works.
-Our publications include:
+how material reality works.

 P.